-- 1- The King may, by a Royal Decree, adjourn the sessions of the Parliament for only three times; and for two times only if the meeting of the Parliament was postponed under Paragraph (1) of Article (78), provided that during any - 62

-2- Each of the Senate and the House of Representatives, may adjourn its sessions from time to time in conformity with its by-laws.
+- The King may, by a Royal Decree, adjourn the sessions of the Parliament for only three times; and for two times only if the meeting of the Parliament was postponed under Paragraph (1) of Article (78), provided that during any one ordinary session the periods of adjournments may not exceed two months, including the period of postponement.
+The periods of such adjournments shall not be taken into account in computing the term of the session. - Each of the Senate and the House of Representatives, may adjourn its sessions from time to time in conformity with its by-laws.

-- 1- The King may whenever the necessary summon Parliament in to meet extraordinary sessions for an unspecified period for every session for the purpose of deciding certain matters to be specified in the Royal Decree when the summons are issued. - 63

-The extraordinary session shall be prorogued by a Decree.
+- The King may whenever necessary summon the Parliament to meet in extraordinary sessions for an unspecified period for every session for the purpose of deciding certain matters to be specified in the Royal Decree when the summons are issued.
+The extraordinary session shall be prorogued by a Decree. - 2.
+The King shall summon the Parliament to meet in extraordinary sessions as well when requested by the absolute majority of the House of Representatives by a petition signed thereby indicating the matters desired to be discussed. - The Parliament may not discuss in any extraordinary session except the matters specified in the Royal Decree by virtue of which the session is convened.

-- 2- The King shall summon the Parliament to meet in extraordinary sessions as well when requested by the absolute majority of the House of Representatives by a petition signed thereby indicating the matters desired to be discussed. - 3- The Parliament may not discuss in any extraordinary session except the matters specified in the Royal Decree by virtue of which the session is convened. - Article 83: Each of the two Houses shall make its by-laws for the control and organisation of its proceedings; and such by-laws shall be submitted to the King for ratification.
+Each of the two Houses shall make its by-laws for the control and organisation of its proceedings; and such by-laws shall be submitted to the King for ratification.

-- 1- No meeting of either of the two Houses shall be considered duly - 64 constituted unless attended by the absolute majority of the members of the House, and shall continue to be duly constituted as long as this majority is present therein.(1)

-- 2- Resolutions of each of the two Houses shall be issued by the majority of votes of the members present, excluding the Speaker, unless this Constitution provides otherwise.
-In the case of a tie vote, the Speaker should give the vote of preponderance. - 3- If the voting is related to the Constitution or to a motion of no confidence in the Council of Ministers or in one of the Ministers, the votes should be given by calling the members in their names and in a loud voice.
+- 1. No meeting of either of the two Houses shall be considered duly constituted unless attended by the absolute majority of the members of the House, and shall continue to be duly constituted as long as this majority is present therein. - Resolutions of each of the two Houses shall be issued by the majority of votes of the members present, excluding the Speaker, unless this Constitution provides otherwise.
+In the case of a tie vote, the Speaker should give the vote of preponderance. - If the voting is related to the Constitution or to a motion of no confidence in the Council of Ministers or in one of the Ministers, the votes should be given by calling the members in their names and in a loud voice.

-Article 85: The sittings of each of the two Houses shall be open.
+The sittings of each of the two Houses shall be open.
 Secret meetings may, however, be convened at the request of the Government or the request of five of the members.
 The House shall then decide to accept or reject the said request.